Articles , Glossary

 Icon

-Icon is a symbolic image used for the purpose of communication.
+An icon is a symbolic image used for the purpose of communication.
 They are informative signs supporting data exchange between the informer and addressee together with text: icons communicate via the images often showing pictorial resemblance with an object of the physical world.
-In digital design, icons are pictograms or ideograms used in the web or mobile interface to support its usability and provide the successful flow of human-computer interaction.
+In digital design, icons are pictograms or ideograms used in the web or mobile interface to support its usability and provide a successful flow of human-computer interaction.

 One of the most valuable benefits of icons is the ability to effectively replace the text.
 This feature is able to boost usability and strengthen navigation as most users tend to perceive and decode images faster than words.
-However, even the slightest misperception or double meaning can become the reason for poor UX so the solutions on the type of icons should be carefully tested to reach the good balance of icons and copy for a particular target audience.
+However, even the slightest misperception or double meaning can become the reason for poor UX, so the solutions for the type of icons should be carefully tested to reach a good balance of icons and copy for a particular target audience.
 One of the effective variants is using both copy and icon so that different categories of users could feel good with that: this approach is particularly popular in various catalogs of e-commerce websites where different positions are presented by both words and pictures giving the user double support for quick and clear navigation.
-Here is the example of this approach in Watering Tracker app.
+Here is an example of this approach in the Watering Tracker app.

 watering_tracker_app_ui_tubik